 Recognize toxic positivity and talk about it!

-Sometimes it is the result of a lack of empathy and a self-centered approach to life - and other times it is quickly said and not meant in a bad way at all.
+Sometimes it's the result of a lack of empathy and a self-centered approach to life - and other times it's said quickly and not meant to be bad at all.
 Toxic positivity is definitely a part of our lives.

 Whether we are the ones spreading it or suffering because of it.
 This toxic optimism should be dealt with like any other toxic relationship: you have to give it up.

 Yes, probably everything will be fine again!
-But it is also completely okay that our lives are not good or even perfect at every moment.
-It's okay to feel bad and miserable, it's okay to be angry, sad or disappointed.
+But it's also perfectly okay that our lives are not good or even perfect at every moment.
+It's okay to feel bad and lousy, it's okay to be angry, sad or disappointed.

-You don't always have to smile - honest dissatisfaction is much better for yourself and those around you than forced happiness!
+You don't always have to smile - honest dissatisfaction is much better for yourself and those around you than forced joy!

 Stay positive,

-PS: A few empty phrases won't help you get rid of negative thoughts.
-But there are many helpful tips to help you overcome a possible Stop thought carousel.
+PS.: A few empty phrases will not help to get rid of negative thoughts.
+But there are many helpful tips to avoid a possible Stop thought carousel.
 In the linked article you will get to know them now.